 “The town is much cleaner, and the fact that the fields around the village are no longer full of plastic bags, makes farm work easier in these areas.
 The market and public places are now much improved.
 In general, life is more enjoyable now in Wona.”
 Sidiki Kassié, project manager of the Foundation

-In partnership with the oil company TOTAL Burkina, the SEMAFO Foundation has implemented the Sanitation project of Wona village with the EAA (Water and Sanitation for Africa), a specialized Pan African institution, as a technical partner for the study and the overall development of the project and its implementation.
+In partnership with the oil company TOTAL Burkina, SEMAFO Foundation has implemented the Wona village sanitation project with the EAA (Water and Sanitation for Africa), a specialized Pan African institution, as a technical partner for the study and the overall development of the project and its implementation.
 After preparatory studies and the overall development of the project, the implementation of this project started in 2012-2013.
 In addition to the Pan African Intergovernmental Agency, a Canadian volunteer was involved over three months, from February to April 2013.

 In December 2013, a Canadian volunteer via our partner SACO accompanied the Green Brigade in Wona in the recycling of plastic waste.
-In addition, the Manager of the Centre for Recycling Used Plastic Bags of Bobo Dioulasso, GAFREH (Women’s Action Group for Economic Recovery of Houet) came to explain to the group how to pick, wash, disinfect and dry the black plastic bags to cut into thin strips and put them into balls.
+In addition, the manager of the Centre for Recycling Used Plastic Bags of Bobo Dioulasso, GAFREH (Women’s Action Group for Economic Recovery of Houet) came to explain to the group how to pick, wash, disinfect and dry the black plastic bags to cut into thin strips and put them into balls.
 From there, they can be crocheted or woven.
 This training enabled them to make purses, key chains, bags, hats and baskets they can sell in the village.
-Plastic bags management allows an improvement of the environment, health and economy.
+Plastic bag management helps improve community’s environment, health and economy.

-- Each month, a Green Brigade of 12 members visits each household three times to collect garbage.
+- Three times a month, the 12-member Green Brigade visits each household to collect garbage

 This post is also available in: French